Below you will find pages that utilize the taxonomy term “Kubernetes”

 akri

 I was very interested to read about Microsoft’s DeisLab’s latest (rust-based) Kubernetes project: akri.
 If I understand it correctly, it provides a mechanism to make any (IoT) device accessible to containers running within a cluster.
 I need to spend more time playing around with it so that I can fully understand it.
 I had some problems getting the End-to-End demo running on Google Compute Engine (and then I tried DigitalOcean droplet) instances.
+So, here’s a two-ways solution to get you going.

 Accessing GCR repos from Kubernetes